wp-plugins/bft-autoresponder/readme.txt

 == Changelog ==

+= Changes in 2.0.2 =
+1. Added user's name and registration date in unsubscribe notification emails
+2. Removed several deprecated usages of wpdb::escape()

 = Changes in 2.0 =
 1. Changed the cron job logic in attempt to avoid a multiple emails issue that some people complain about
 2. Improved the cron job logic further to avoid simultaneous runnings of the same